pytask-dev/pytask/docs/source/how_to_guides/reconciling_lockfile_state.md

 in the project are already correct and only the recorded state in `pytask.lock` needs to catch up.

-This is an advanced workflow.
-Most of the time, [`pytask build`](../reference_guides/commands.md#pytask-build) is the right command.
-Reach for `pytask lock` when you want to change the lockfile without executing tasks.

-!!! warning

-    `pytask lock` is a sharp tool.
-It updates recorded state without proving that the files were produced by the current task definitions.

 ## When is this useful?

 Typical situations are:

 - You reformatted or reorganized a task file and do not want to rerun an expensive task.
 - You renamed or moved a task and want to accept the current outputs for the new task.
-- You produced outputs manually or elsewhere and now want to register them in the lockfile.
+- You produced outputs outside of pytask and now want to register the task along the outputs in the lockfile.
 - You deleted or renamed tasks and want to remove their stale lockfile entries.

 ## Preview changes first